godotengine/godot-docs/learning/workflow/assets/importing_fonts.rst

 format) where it expects to find all the characters that will be used in the project.
-This seems difficult to provide at first, and more to keep up to date, but it becomes rather easy when one realizes that the .csv with the translations can be used as such source file (see the :ref:`doc_importing_translations` section).
+This seems difficult to provide at first, and more to keep up to date, but it becomes rather easy when one realizes that the .csv with the translations can be used as such a source file (see the :ref:`doc_importing_translations` section).
 As Godot re-imports assets when their dependencies change, both the translation and font files will be updated and re-imported automatically if the translation csv changes.